gnulnx/django-mongolog/README.rst

             'msg.Life.Domain.Eukaryota.name': {$in: ["Amoebozoa", "Opisthokonta"]},
         }).pretty()

-        # one of the entries has exception info.
+        # ...that one of the entries has exception info.
 When running in a real environment
         # and not the console the 'trace' section will be populated with the full stack trace.
         "exception" : {
             "info" : [